-Using Smartphone or Tablet
+Using a Smartphone or Tablet

 So now that you know how to leave a voice channel on the Discord desktop app, you might want to know how to do the same on your phone or tablet.
 It’s just as simple as the desktop version but some have found it a bit hard to navigate at times.

-- -At the bottom are four icons: Microphone icon for mute/unmute, Headphone icon for deafen, Phone icon for connect/disconnect, and the fourth icon allows you to adjust your volume and swap to Speaker mode.
+- At the bottom are four icons: Microphone icon for mute/unmute, Headphone icon for deafen, Phone icon for connect/disconnect, and the fourth icon allows you to adjust your volume and swap to Speaker mode.

 The confusion mentioned earlier stems from a user who has been either idle too long or swaps to a different application while currently connected to a voice server.
 When you return to the Discord app, the mentioned icons may not be readily available on your screen.